A Knight's Tale

-A Knight's Tale is a 2001 American medieval adventure comedy film written, co-produced and directed by Brian Helgeland.
+A Knight's Tale is a 2001 American medieval action comedy film written, co-produced and directed by Brian Helgeland.
 The film stars Heath Ledger as William Thatcher, a peasant squire who poses as a knight and competes in tournaments, winning accolades and acquiring friendships with such historical figures as Edward the Black Prince (James Purefoy) and Geoffrey Chaucer (Paul Bettany).
 Its 14th-century story is intentionally anachronistic, with many modern pop culture references and a soundtrack featuring 1970s music.
-The film takes its name from Chaucer's "The Knight's Tale" in his Canterbury Tales, and also draws several plot points from Chaucer's work.
+The film takes its name from Chaucer's story "The Knight's Tale", part of The Canterbury Tales, and also draws several plot points from Chaucer's work.

 A Knight's Tale was released by Columbia Pictures in the United States on May 11, 2001.
 It received mixed reviews from critics and grossed $117.5 million against a budget of $65 million.